 By relying more on the muscles of your feet, toes, and ankles to propel you forward, running barefoot may contribute to stronger muscles in the arch of the foot and the calf as well as less pressure on your knees.
 However, for people who naturally land hard on their heels, they may need to take extra precautions.
 Shortening their stride and focusing on landing on the mid to front part of the foot may help prevent injury when running sans shoes.
 The extra workout also requires increased attention to stretching and massaging the muscles in the legs and feet before and after running to prevent strain, muscle tears, and scar tissue build-up.

 At first, some runners who switch from traditional running shoes to being barefoot may feel discomfort in their feet, legs, and hips.
 Aside from the fact that your shoe-accustomed feet may require some sensorial adjustment, other parts of your body will likely need time to acclimate as well.
 One way to minimize discomfort is to transition gradually.
 Slowly build up distance (starting at a quarter mile to one mile every other day) sans shoes.
 If you're already a skilled runner, run with shoes for most of your run, then progressively increase the amount of time without shoes.
 A good rule of thumb is to increase distance without shoes by ten percent every week.
 Muscle soreness will likely occur as your body adjusts, but pain in your joints or bones may be a sign of injury.
-Columbia students who are concerned about an injury may contact a health care provider at Medical Services by logging on to Open Communicator or calling x4-2284.
+You may want to discuss your potential injuries with a health care provider.

 No shoes?
 No problem!
 Just watch out for debris!